Here are three ways to convert DOCX to PDF in Python:

 The unoconv is LibreOffice’s uno binding for the conversions.
 It supports a wide range of formats and preserves formatting well.

-You need to install LibreOffice in order to use this approach.
+To use this approach, you need to install LibreOffice.
 Since I am using MacOS, I can install it using the command below:

 # Install LibreOffice brew install --cask libreoffice # Install unoconv brew install unoconv

-Make sure that you have installed the Homebrew package manager for Mac.
+Ensure that you have installed the Homebrew package manager for macOS.

 Flowchart of the unoconv process